My daughter said all the teachers are amazing, super supportive of students learning jazz for the first time.

 - Concurrent enrollment in school music program required

 To sign up for an audition, register using your existing SJW account or create one if you’re new to SJW.
-We’ll contact you to schedule an audition.
+We’ll send you a link to select the audition time that is most convenient for you.

 - Weekly big band rehearsals, with regular improvisation instruction